Cascade of Time Gardens in Banff: All You NEED to Know

 Located in the heart of Banff, the Cascade of Time Gardens (also known as Cascade Gardens or Banff Gardens) is the perfect spot for a walk from the town center.
 Whether you’re a nature enthusiast, knowledgeable about plants, or just looking to immerse yourself in the fresh mountain air, we highly recommend making the Cascade Gardens a part of your plans!

-Cascade Gardens were completed by 1935.
-The gardens were built on the grounds of a hotel that burned down in 1930.
+The gardens were built on the grounds of a hotel that burned down in 1930, with Cascade Gardens being completed in 1935.
 Since then, the Cascade Gardens have been known to be a stunning year-round attraction in the heart of Banff.

 As you walk through the gardens, you will notice the different groupings of plants.
 On top of the stunning flora and fauna displayed at the gardens, you will also notice ponds, a waterfall, and winding paths leading to postcard-worthy views.
 The beautiful site is free of charge (with a National Park Pass) and is the perfect activity to add to your summer trip to Banff National Park!